 - 7.10 Tryouts guarantee all players at least three (3) ice sessions.
-During tryout sessions player evaluations will be done by evaluators chosen by the Head Coach/Competitive Director, and the Vice President.
+During tryout sessions player evaluations will be done by evaluators chosen by the Head Coach/Competitive Coordinator, and the Vice President.
 Evaluation sessions will have a minimum of two (2) evaluators for each Division.
 Player evaluations will establish a ranking of all players involved in tryouts.
-Other than the evaluators, the Head Coach/Competitive Director, Vice President, President and any other Director filling in due to conflicts regarding any of the above three (3) positions, will have access to player rankings.
-During tryouts, players must wear hockey gear which is free of insignia, emblems, markings etc. from unaffiliated 3rd party hockey organizations. - 7.11 From the player rankings, the Head Coach/Competitive Director will add the top evaluated goalie/goalies and the top 18 ranked skaters to a preliminary roster.
-If there are two competitive teams in a division, the Head Coach/Competitive Director will create the preliminary roster for the higher tiered team first.
+Other than the evaluators, the Head Coach/Competitive Coordinator, Vice President, President and any other Director filling in due to conflicts regarding any of the above three (3) positions, will have access to player rankings.
+During tryouts, players must wear hockey gear which is free of insignia, emblems, markings etc. from unaffiliated 3rd party hockey organizations. - 7.11 From the player rankings, the Head Coach/Competitive Coordinator will add the top evaluated goalie/goalies and the top 18 ranked skaters to a preliminary roster.
+If there are two competitive teams in a division, the Head Coach/Competitive Coordinator will create the preliminary roster for the higher tiered team first.
 All competitive team evaluation scores for all skaters will be composed of 30% skills and 70% games.
-After the competitive team rosters have been reduced to 18 skaters and the top evaluated goalie/goalies, all competitive teams at KPMHA will have a minimum of one (1) and up to a maximum of five (5) exhibition games.. - 7.12 After the exhibition games are completed, the head coach of each respective team will finalize their rosters using their "coach's picks" from the bottom eight ranked (11th-18th) skaters as per the evaluation scores from the first three ice sessions, with oversight of the Head Coach/Competitive Director.
-The head coach may bring forward other players for consideration, which may be approved by the Head Coach/Competitive Director and Vice President.
+After the competitive team rosters have been reduced to 18 skaters and the top evaluated goalie/goalies, all competitive teams at KPMHA will have a minimum of one (1) and up to a maximum of five (5) exhibition games. - 7.12 After the exhibition games are completed, the head coach of each respective team will finalize their rosters using their "coach's picks" from the bottom eight ranked (11th-18th) skaters as per the evaluation scores from the first three ice sessions, with oversight of the Head Coach/Competitive Coordinator.
+The head coach may bring forward other players for consideration, which may be approved by the Head Coach/Competitive Coordinator and Vice President.
 In some cases, the head coach may not be assigned until after the final roster is complete (as per Section 7.18).
-In this case, the final skaters will be decided upon by the Head Coach/Competitive Director and the Vice President. - 7.13 If a second competitive team is required the lower tiered team will be selected in the same manner prescribed in sections 7.10 and 7.11 with the remaining players. - 7.14 Ensuring that dignity and self-respect of the player will be protected at all times, the Vice President will establish the process on how players are notified to the outcome of player selection.
+In this case, the final skaters will be decided upon by the Head Coach/Competitive Coordinator and the Vice President. - 7.13 If a second competitive team is required the lower tiered team will be selected in the same manner prescribed in sections 7.10 and 7.11 with the remaining players. - 7.14 Ensuring that dignity and self-respect of the player will be protected at all times, the Vice President will establish the process on how players are notified to the outcome of player selection.
 Notification to players released from the competitive teams will be made in a constructive manner.
+Player evaluations will be available for up to 30 days after the final selection has been made.
+Requests to be submitted in writing to KPMHA Head Coach/Competitive Coordinator.